-reprod: checkpoint reading bug and general considerations

 - add GPU flag to checkpoint to check that previous run did not use GPU either

-#3 Updated by Erik Lindahl about 1 month ago
+#3 Updated by Erik Lindahl 5 months ago

 Update the documentation for now - the command line option docs are correct in that we try, but it's not perfect in all cases.